david-c14/SubmarineFree/manual/LA.md

 Alternatively using both indices and the time span display will allow you to measure the length of a pulse or event in a trace,  Or by setting the indices to a known time span, you can adjust other devices in your rack until a signal is of the desired duration.

+## Pre-trigger Buffer

+The PRE. knob controls the display of the content of the pre-trigger buffer.
+This 32-sample buffer is constantly filled by the scope and is available to display the up to 32 samples prior to the trigger point.
+By adjusting the PRE. knob you can adjust how much of this buffer is displayed.
+The trigger point is indicated by a vertical red line on the display.